Feedback Friction: LLMs Struggle to Fully Incorporate External Feedback: Experimental results

 \textbf{Feedback quality significantly impacts performance gains.} \autoref{fig:feedback_type} illustrates how different feedback mechanisms affect performance across models and tasks.
 Due to the cost of running extensive experiments with Claude models, we focus the feedback quality analysis on the Llama model families.
-All tasks show clear benefits from increasingly sophisticated feedback, with a consistent progression at the final iteration (K=10).
+All tasks show clear benefits from increasingly sophisticated feedback.